White flowering plants fill the foreground with a village and distant mountains in the background under a clear sky.

 Snoring

-I remember one day discovering how beneficial this approach can be.
-It was during a visit of Yoginâm to Asharum Amonines in Belgium.
+I remember one day discovering how beneficial this can be.
+Yoginâm was visiting Asharum Amonines in Belgium.
 So many people came together and there was by far not enough space to provide everybody with a room.
-Many people brought a mat and a sleeping bag and needed to find a place on the floor.
-I was one of these people and to me it had something special to be able to sleep in the meditation room.
-But then a seemingly huge obstacle appeared in the shape of a very skilful and dedicated snorer that was laying next to me sawing big piles of logs and, as they say, rattling the windows and shaking the rafters.
-I had looked forward to a peaceful and energising sleep and noticed getting deeply annoyed.
-And then it struck me that laying there in a meditation room being irritated had something that was inconsistent.
-In one or another way this was a chance to put into practise what I felt that the Asharum was all about.
+Many brought a mat and sleeping bag to find a spot on the floor in the meditation room.
+One night a huge obstacle appeared in the shape of a skilful and dedicated snorer, laying next to me shaking the rafters.
+I noticed getting deeply annoyed.
+However, being irritated in a meditation room had something inconsistent.
+So I tried to put into practise what I felt that the Asharum was all about.

 Come whatever is Your will